Warrants in San Bernardino

 You may have a warrant if you…

-Call now for a free legal consultation if you want help figuring out what’s happening and what your options are in San Bernardino.
+Call now for a free legal consultation if you need help figuring out what’s happening and what your options are in San Bernardino for clearing up your warrant.

 Failure to Appear Bench Warrants

 A bench warrant is commonly tied to missing court—and it can become a serious problem at the worst time (routine stop, background check, or when your name is run).
-San Bernardino County traffic court explicitly warns that failing to act by your appearance date can trigger additional consequences.
+If you missed your court date call (310)285-1516 to speak to a lawyer who specializes in clearing up warrants and keeping people out of jail.

 Court-Compliance Warrants